Nanasaki-Ai/Bangkok-Intersection/README.md

 You can **skip this step** by downloading the [data](https://pan.baidu.com/s/1OH9VxMA-QNmtbhcKStf3kQ?pwd=agnk) (5GB) we preprocessed earlier.

-After completing the above operations, perform spatiotemporal cropping to obtain the feature files of stage 2 and stage 4.
+After completing the above operations, perform spatiotemporal cropping to obtain the feature files of stages #2 and #4.

 (**optional**) To reproduce, run

 `python preprocessing_region.py`

 You can **skip this step** by downloading the [rgb features](https://pan.baidu.com/s/1JVXRf5kXREh3a1REQBJwUQ?pwd=m4r4) (11.9GB) or [trajectory features](https://pan.baidu.com/s/1_pXS_LDc4hPn03LPwgrEkw?pwd=06lp) (522MB) we preprocessed earlier.

-- *The second method* retains only pedestrians and subsequently adds key vehicles to remove irrelevant vehicles.
-It can generate features for stage #5.

-To reproduce, run

-`python background_removal_att.py`

-You can **skip this step** by downloading the [data](https://pan.baidu.com/s/1KOMPo5z3BxNEmknNRjhccg?pwd=h0a1) (3GB) we preprocessed earlier.

 It is recommended to **put these files in a folder as follows**, and you can also **modify the path**.